Triclosan: Policy

 In 2015 and 2016 FDA also issued proposed rules to amend the 1994 TFM regarding the safety and effectiveness of OTC health care antiseptics and OTC consumer antiseptic rubs.

 The state of Minnesota took action against triclosan in advance of a federal rule.
 In May 2014, the governor signed a bill banning triclosan-containing products in the state.
 A CNN article quotes the new law, "In order to prevent the spread of infectious disease and avoidable infections and to promote best practices in sanitation, no person shall offer for retail sale in Minnesota any cleaning product that contains triclosan and is used by consumers for sanitizing or hand and body cleansing."
-The law goes into effect on January 1 2017.
+The law goes into effect on January 1, 2017.
 The exceptions to this rule are individual products that have received approval from the US Food and Drug Administration for consumer use.

 In light of mounting evidence on the human health and ecotoxic effects of triclosan, some companies reformulated to remove it in advance of regulation: Colgate-Palmolive removed it from Palmolive Dish Soap and Softsoap in 2011 (but it remained in Colgate Total toothpaste until late 2018 or early 2019); Johnson & Johnson removed it from baby products in 2012 and all products in 2015; Procter & Gamble from all products in 2014; in 2014 it was removed from Clearasil and Avon began phasing it out; and Unilever removed it from skin care and cleansing products in 2015, and says oral care by 2017.

 In Canada, triclosan is allowed in cosmetics, though FDA's recent announcement has prompted Health Canada spokeswoman Maryse Durette to state in an e-mail to Toronto newspaper The Globe and Mail that, "the government will publish a final assessment of the safety of triclosan 'in the near future' and take further action 'if warranted.'"
 Health Canada maintains a Cosmetic Ingredient Hotlist, including hundreds of chemicals that are not allowed or whose use is restricted in cosmetics.
 The list states that triclosan is currently allowed in cosmetics up to 0.3%, and 0.03% in mouthwashes and other oral products with required warnings to avoid swallowing and not for use in children under the age of 12.

 Triclosan was not approved by the European Commission as an active substance for use in biocidal products for product-type 1 in January 2016.
 In the United States, manufacturers of products containing triclosan must indicate its presence on the label.
 In Europe, triclosan is regulated as a cosmetic preservative and must be listed on the label.
-Usage of triclosan in cosmetic products was restricted by the EU commission in 2014.
+Use of triclosan in cosmetic products was restricted by the EU commission in 2014.